ProjectIxian/projectixian.github.io/_guides/s2_node_setup_win.md

 * Operating system: Windows 7 or higher, Recommended Windows 10 ..* Alternatively: Windows Server 2008 R2 or higher, Recommended Windows Server 2016
 * RAM: 4 GB
-* CPU: i3/i5/i7/Xeon or AMD equivalent with at least GHz
+* CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2GHz
 * Free Disk Space: 5 GB, 10 GB Recommended
 * Internet Connection Speed: 10 Mbps symmetrical or higher, 100 Mbps recommended

 ## Additional requirements
 * Ability to forward a port from the public internet to the machine running the DLT Node.
 (Default port is TCP 10235.)
+* Install the dotnet 8.0 SDK following the guide here: [DotNet Installation Guide](https://learn.microsoft.com/en-us/dotnet/core/install/windows#net-installer).

 ## Obtaining the software
 Visit the Ixian S2 Github [Releases](https://github.com/ProjectIxian/Ixian-S2/releases) page and obtain the latest available version as a ZIP package.
 The release file is available in the "Assets" section of each release announcement.